-Patient Care during COVID-19
+FAQ: Patient Care at Comer Children's During COVID-19

 Absolutely.
 Our teams are working diligently to ensure our patients and healthcare workers are safe during this unique time.
 We are working together to practice social distancing and are all wearing masks to help protect our patients and colleagues.

 We are using special respiratory precautions and contact isolation for patients with suspected or confirmed COVID-19.
 So, in addition to the gowns, gloves and masks you may be familiar with, you might see healthcare workers wearing goggles or face shields.
-It is highly unlikely for children to get very sick from COVID-19, and Comer Children’s has seen less than 10 confirmed cases in our 165-bed hospital in the last six weeks.

 Comer Children’s is testing all patients admitted to the hospital, regardless of their symptoms.
 The only exception is newborns, whose laboring parents will be tested.

 Yes, we are still seeing all patients.
 We are seeing many in a new way.
 We are offering video visits, which allow you and your child to see and talk with your provider through the camera on your phone or your computer.
 Limiting the number of children, parents and staff in our clinics allows us to protect our patients and the community.
 If your child has an upcoming appointment with your provider, you may be contacted to set up a video visit.
 In some cases, we still need to see your child in person and, if so, we will do everything to ensure your child and your safety.